bphillips201/ashleephillips.com/src/pages/case-study--in-app-feedback/in-app-feedback.md

 ### Solution

-Create an in-app feedback modal that is easy (and delightful) to use and send the info gathered to a Slack channel
+Create an in-app feedback survey (presented as a modal) that's easy and delightful to use.
+Then, build a repository of the info gathered to use as research for future projects.

 ### How I helped